 The four courses of this minor have in common a media comparative approach.
 Each course aims at a critical understanding and analysis of media and performance practices, zooming in on a specific theme that will provide a focus for analysis of a range of different media and performance practices.
 The four themes are:

-what are the major shifts in the development of television in the broader context and as part of the (historical) media ensemble?
+- Television in Transition: What are the major shifts in the development of television in the broader context and as part of the (historical) media ensemble?

-what are the relationships between screen technologies and media practices with respect to spatial, material and performative aspects?
+- Spaces and Screens: What are the relationships between screen technologies and media practices with respect to spatial, material and performative aspects?

 The minor as a whole aims at deepening the student’s knowledge and understanding of the history, theory and analysis of media and performance practices in contemporary culture and society, specifically related to the themes mentioned above.
-Moreover, students will develop their academic skills in writing, oral and/or visual presentation, discussing and doing (small-scale) research with supervision on the basis of well-defined research questions pertaining to contemporary debates, and according to different methods current in media and performance studies.
+Moreover, students will develop their academic skills in writing, oral and/or visual presentation, discussing and doing (small-scale) research under supervision on the basis of well-defined research questions pertaining to contemporary debates, and according to different methods current in media and performance studies.

 The minor Comparative Media Studies consists of four compulsory courses (30 EC).